 Reiki I - Receive Reiki 1st degree.
 Reiki is a beautiful "laying on of hands" healing art that harmonizes the body's energies.
 Reiki works on all levels: physical, mental, emotional and spiritual.

 Anyone can learn Reiki regardless of health, age or belief.
 All that is required to receive Reiki training is an open heart and a willingness to do so.
 Reiki is passed from Master to student during an attunement process in levels or degrees, each building on the previous.
 Reiki Master Marlita will teach this Reiki I class.
-Pre-registration with payment, please, to reserve your space
+Pre-registration with payment, please, to reserve your space.

 Cost: $150, if pre-registered by February 5th with payment. $175 if payment received later.